kubealex/libvirt-k8s-provisioner/README.md

 # libvirt-k8s-provisioner - Automate your cluster provisioning from 0 to k8s!
 Welcome to the home of the project!

 With this project, you can build up in minutes a fully working k8s cluster (single master/HA) with as many worker nodes as you want.

+# DISCLAIMER

+It is a hobby project, so it's not supported for production usage, but feel free to open issues and/or contributing to it!

+# How does it work?

 Kubernetes version that is installed can be choosen between:
 - **1.25** - Latest 1.25 release (1.25.0) !!! cri-o, metalLB and rook are not yet available